 In this project, we are going to learn about the macroeconomic problems faced by the Indian economy

 The referred websites in this project are used as a source of data for this project.
 Most of the content is collected from these websites.
 The authenticity of this information cannot be taken seriously, and thus, keeping that in mind, most of that data might be real or fake.

 DETAIL REPORT OF PROJECT :

-Problems faced by Indian economy can be classified as follows:
+Problems faced by the Indian economy can be classified as follows:

 Fuelled by rising wages, property prices and food prices inflation in India is an increasing problem.
 Inflation is currently between 8-10%.
 This inflation has been a problem despite periods of an economic slowdown.
 For example in late 2013, Indian inflation reached 11%, despite growth falling to 4.8%.
 This suggests that inflation is not just due to excess demand, but is also related to cost-push inflationary factors.
 For example, supply constraints in agriculture have caused rising food prices.
 This causes inflation and is also a major factor in reducing the living standards of the poor who are sensitive to food prices.
 The Central Bank of India has made reducing inflation a top priority and has been willing to raise interest rates.
 Still, cost-push inflation is more difficult to solve, and it may cause a fall in growth as they try to reduce inflation.

 Poor educational standards

 Although India has benefited from a high % of English speakers. (important for call center industry) there is still high levels of illiteracy amongst the population.
 It is worse in rural areas and amongst women.
 Over 50% of Indian women are illiterate.
 This limits economic development and a more skilled workforce.

 Many Indians lack basic amenities lack access to running water.
 Indian public services are creaking under the strain of bureaucracy and inefficiency.
 Over 40% of Indian fruit rots before it reaches the market; this is one example of the supply constraints and inefficiency’s facing the Indian economy.